 - Bill Introduced: S. 3569: Judicial Administration and Technical Amendments Act of 2008 September 23, 2008 A bill to make improvements in the operation and administration of the Federal courts, and for other purposes.

-- Western Funding Incorporated Bankruptcy New Filing Alert: Required Bankruptcy Reporting Regarding Schedules Of Assets And Liabilities, Statement Of Financial Affairs, Monthly Operating Report Or Other Periodic Report March 6, 2014 On March 5, 2014, a required bankruptcy reporting regarding schedules of assets and liabilities, statement of financial affairs, monthly operating report or other periodic report was filed in the bankruptcy case of Western Funding Incorporated and
+- Mortgages Ltd. Bankruptcy New Filing Alert: Required Bankruptcy Report Regarding Schedules Of Assets And Liabilities, Statement Of Financial Affairs, Monthly Operating Report Or Other Periodic Report April 18, 2014 On April 18, 2014, a required bankruptcy report regarding schedules of assets and liabilities, statement of financial affairs, monthly operating report or other periodic report was filed in the bankruptcy case of Mortgages Ltd. and its affiliates.

-- Edison Mission Energy Bankruptcy New Filing Alert: Order Regarding The Motion For A Protective Order/To File A Pleading Under Seal March 6, 2014 On March 5, 2014, an order regarding the motion for a protective order/to file a pleading under seal was filed in the bankruptcy case of Edison Mission Energy and its affiliates.
-The filing was assigned docket number 2173 and is…Read more
+- Chemtura Corporation Bankruptcy New Filing Alert: Order Regarding The Motion For Relief From The Discharge Injunction Or Entry Of A Final Decree April 18, 2014 On April 18, 2014, an order regarding the motion for relief from the discharge injunction or entry of a final decree was filed in the bankruptcy case of Chemtura Corporation and its affiliates.
+The filing was assigned docket number 5871 and is

 - Saab Automobile AB et al v.
 General Motors Company August 6, 2012